 Prerequisite: John Deere dealer sponsor.
-This course is designed to orient the student in the JDAT curriculum and familiarize the student with equipment marketed by John Deere that is used to prepare soil and plant crops in our region.
+Designed to orient the student in the JDAT curriculum and familiarize the student with equipment marketed by John Deere that is used to prepare soil and plant crops in our region.
 General topics, including the Deere organization, service department purposes and procedures, Service Pricing Guides, Service Information Bulletins, work orders, and an overview of the John Deere line of products are introduced.